VivekMolkar/vivekmolkar.github.io/_posts/2023-01-01-understanding-var-let-and-const.md

 let x = 5;
 ```

+{: .prompt-info }

+> `let` can be compared to invisibility.
+It provides temporary control over a variable, but once the block is exited, the variable is released.

 ### const

 `const` was also introduced in ES6 and is similar to let in that it is block scoped.
 The main difference is that a variable declared with `const` cannot be reassigned.
 This makes const useful for defining constants, such as pi or the gravitational constant.